- Defines the suction and discharge conditions (Pressure, Temperature, Flowrate) and gas composition.

 - The formation depends on P, and T conditions and composition.

 - Predicted by HYSYS.

-- Caused by loosing liquid level in the scrubbers.
+- Caused by losing liquid level in the scrubbers.

-- High pressure gas flows into the low pressure system potentially over pressurising it.
+- High-pressure gas flows into the low-pressure system potentially overpressurizing it.

 - Calculations are done to ensure that the downstream system is adequately protected.